 - You can drive the entire 54-mile byway as a day trip from Dallas, though it will literally take you the entire day.
 We left at 10 in the morning, and didn’t return home until about 7:45 that evening.

 - I drove the road from west to east, but it doesn’t really matter which end you start at.
 The drive took us approximately two hours to complete, though allow more time if you want to squeeze in some hiking into your itinerary.

 - If you want to visit next year for fall foliage season, peak color normally occurs in the first or second week of November.
 Mother Nature doesn’t operate on an exact schedule, though, so check conditions here before heading out to avoid disappointment.

 - The road is not particularly challenging to drive, though there are a few steep grades, especially on the Oklahoma section west of US 259.
 Use caution as you can be caught off-guard by curves at the bottom of hills if you pick up too much speed on the downgrade.

 - Though a rare occurrence, do not attempt to drive the byway during snow or ice conditions.
-The road is not maintained during winter weather conditions, and may close at any time.
+Neither Oklahoma nor Arkansas maintain the road during winter weather conditions, and it may close at any time.